Vulnerability. We fear it. But we need it to press on and live a wholehearted life.

 “What we know matters, but who we are requires showing up and letting ourselves be seen.
 It requires us to dare greatly, to be vulnerable.”

 – Brené Brown

 I read every morning.
-I grab a book about the writing craft, a non-fiction book, or even the rare novel.
+I grab a book about the writing craft, a non-fiction book, or even a rare novel.
 Why?
 I want inspiration.
 The words teach me about the power of clarity and honesty.
-Sentences or phrases capture my feeling expressing it in ways I could not.
+Sentences or phrases capture my feelings expressing them in ways I could not.

 My writing suffers when I sit down with pen in hand and allow fear to take hold.
 Do I know enough?
 Will anyone find hope or inspiration in my words?
 Do the words, the story matter?
 Is it enough?